 What is Decaffeinated Tea?

 Decaffeinated tea refers to tea that has undergone a process of decaffeination.
 The term decaf, however, is not regulated by the Food and Drug Administration (FDA), which means that tea labeled decaf may still contain traces of caffeine, depending on the process by which it is decaffeinated.
+So does decaf tea have caffeine in it?
+It is possible, but unlikely to be an impactful amount.

 The term decaf is not regulated by the FDA, which means that tea labeled decaf may still contain traces of caffeine.